impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 rbenv help "sh-shell"
 ```

-Why would we print **this** to the screen?
+Why would we print `rbenv help "sh-shell"` to the screen, instead of some user-friendly instructions?
 At this point we know enough to tell the user which command they *should have* run.
 Why don't we just run it for them and save them a step?

 I find [the PR which added this block of code](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener"} and read up on it.
 Turns out the code used to look like this: